Coffs Harbour City

-The major differences between the method of travel to work of the resident workers (Professional, Scientific and Technical Services) of Coffs Harbour City and New South Wales were:
+The major differences between the method of travel to work of the Professional, Scientific and Technical Services resident workers in Coffs Harbour City and the New South Wales workforce were:

-- A larger percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Car, as driver (61.5% compared to 37.4%)
+- A larger percentage of resident workers who travelled by car, as driver (61.5% compared to 37.4%)

-- A smaller percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Train (0.5% compared to 24.0%)
+- A smaller percentage of resident workers who travelled by train (0.5% compared to 24.0%)

-- A smaller percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Bus (0.4% compared to 8.9%)
+- A smaller percentage of resident workers who travelled by bus (0.4% compared to 8.9%)

-The largest changes in the method of travel of work of the resident workers (Professional, Scientific and Technical Services) in Coffs Harbour City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Professional, Scientific and Technical Services resident workers in Coffs Harbour City between 2011 and 2016 were:

 - Did not go to work (-21 resident workers)

 - Other - multiple methods (+8 resident workers)